Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Stakeholders attend the Daily Scrum to check on the Scrum Team’s progress.
 - [ ] The Developers create their own Sprint Backlog, reflecting all work that is required to meet the Definition of Done.
 - [ ] The Developers are collaboratively selecting their own work during the Sprint.
-- [x] The Developers invite external stakeholders to the Sprint Planning to ask them how to turn a Product Backlog item into an Increment via a complete and detailed Sprint Backlog.
+- [x] The Developers invite external Stakeholders to the Sprint Planning to ask them how to turn a Product Backlog item into an Increment via a complete and detailed Sprint Backlog.
 - [x] The Developers are working within the boundaries of their organizations functional description and nicely handing off work from analyst to developer to Tester to integration.

 _[⬆ Back to Top](#table-of-contents)_